How to Find Out If Someone Left You Money After They Died

 Even if it’s not concerning any legalities, here are some Words of Wisdom: keep a list of all your accounts along with your Will and other estate documentation.

-This not only makes things easier for you in the future but also inform your heirs about where to look at times of the unfortunate.
-Tell your attorney or a trusted friend/partner about the place you keep all the documents in, perhaps a safety box.
+This not only makes things easier for you in the future but also informs your heirs about where to look in times of the unfortunate.
+Tell your attorney or a trusted friend/partner about the place where you keep all the documents, perhaps a safety box.

-Additionally, make sure to include the checking, brokerage, and savings accounts, and your stocks, bonds, saving bonds, life insurance policies, accidental death policies, pensions, etc., that you want to hand over to your family.
+Additionally, make sure to include the checking, brokerage, and savings accounts, and your stocks, bonds, savings bonds, life insurance policies, accidental death policies, pensions, etc., that you want to hand over to your family.
+For instance, many investment accounts have beneficiary designations that bypass probate but require clear documentation to claim.

-Forget about assets, you may even not know if your loved one left a Will at all.
+Forget about assets; you may not know if your loved one left a Will.
 Whenever you file a Will, it becomes a public document.
 This implies that after the testator’s death (owner of the Will), you can contact the clerk’s office and check the Will records.
+Probate validates the Will, and the clerks of the court keep the records that are readily available to people having legitimate interests.

 Tax returns

-Almost every year there are billions of unclaimed tax refunds at the tax office.
+Almost every year, there are billions of unclaimed tax refunds at the tax office.
 You could use online tools to check if you owe any tax refunds.
 Make sure that you look for government websites so that you know it’s legit.
+Another asset that beneficiaries can explore is an inheritance that may include unclaimed tax refunds left by the deceased.

 A Will is an Answer to All Problems!

 The sole purpose of a Will is to plan all your assets according to your wishes after your death.
 These assets let your loved ones stay assured that their future is secure.
-So, drafting your Will on time and considering all your assets and beneficiaries, and letting your family know all about it is crucial.
+So, draft your Will on time, consider all your assets and beneficiaries, and keep your family informed about it is crucial.

 AasaanWill Zaroori Hain!